saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-2-migration.md

 #### How do I know which version of Appium is installed on the Sauce Labs Emulators and Simulators?

-Check our [Platform Configurator](https://saucelabs.com/products/platform-configurator#/) for the latest versions of Appium installed on our Emulators and Simulators.
+See our [Platform Configurator](https://saucelabs.com/products/platform-configurator#/) for the latest versions of Appium installed on our Emulators and Simulators.

 #### Can I provide my own Appium Server version?